-🎄 Christmas Traditions Around the World for Kids: Fun Ways to Celebrate Globally
+Christmas Traditions Around the World for Kids

-This post may contain affiliate links.
+Heads up: This post may include affiliate links.
+As an Amazon Associate, I earn from qualifying purchases—at no extra cost to you.
 Full privacy policy and disclosure here.

-🌎 21 Magical Christmas Traditions Around the World for Kids
+21 Magical Christmas Traditions Around the World for Kids

-🇩🇪 Germany: St. Nicholas Day (Dec 6th)
+🇩🇪 Germany: St. Nicholas Day (Dec 6)

-👉 St. Nicholas Day storybooks on Amazon
+Browse St. Nicholas Day storybooks

 🇲🇽 Mexico: Las Posadas